xthxr/xthxr.dev/README.md

 ## ✨ Features

 - **Project Gallery:** Explore my best work with live demos and source code.
-- **Blog:** Occasional articles on development, design, and tech insights.
 - **Contact:** Find ways to get in touch or connect for collaboration.

 ---